-Snooze allows users to keep an incident in an "acknowledged" state for the following intervals of time: 1 hour, 4 hours, 8 hours, or 24 hours.
+Snooze allows users to keep an incident in an "acknowledged" state for the following intervals of time: 1 hour, 4 hours, 8 hours, 24 hours or Other.
 As an incident responder, this means I can snooze an incident while I troubleshoot the problem — or go back to bed and avoid being woken up again by an issue that can wait until later!

 How do I snooze an incident?